-The former chief compliance officer of Infinity Q Capital Management helped the founder of the investment adviser carry out a $1 billion overvaluation fraud scheme, the Securities and Exchange Commission (SEC) charged Friday.
+The former chief compliance officer of Infinity Q Capital Management helped the founder of the investment adviser conceal a $1 billion overvaluation fraud scheme, according to the Securities and Exchange Commission (SEC).

 The settlement is subject to court approval; determinations regarding disgorgement, prejudgment interest, civil penalties, and whether to impose an officer-and-director bar will be made by the court later.

 The complaint against Lindell follows multiple actions against Infinity Q Founder and Chief Investment Officer James Velissaris in February.
 Velissaris was charged by the Department of Justice (DOJ) with securities fraud, wire fraud, lying to auditors, obstruction of justice, investment adviser fraud, and conspiracy to obstruct justice.
 The SEC and Commodity Futures Trading Commission each added civil charges against him.

 Lindell was not identified by the agencies at the time.
 His actions were done at Velissaris’s behest, the SEC stated.

 Lindell “negligently misrepresented” to investors, potential investors, representatives of the board of the mutual fund the third-party pricing service Infinity Q used was “independent” despite its being controlled by Velissaris, according to the SEC.

 Lindell “failed to exercise reasonable care and failed to undertake an appropriate investigation concerning multiple red flags that indicated Velissaris’s valuations of the Infinity Q funds’ positions were inappropriate,” the SEC said.

 Lindell also helped Velissaris mislead Infinity Q’s auditor, “with at least reckless disregard of the truth,” according to the SEC.